east-sussex-county-council/Escc.ActiveDirectory/README.md

 	// End the impersonation, returning the identity to its original value impersonator.UndoUserImpersonation();

-The interface `IImpersonationWrapper` lets you specify your own implementations of `ImpersonationWrapper`;
+The interface `IImpersonationWrapper` lets you specify your own implementations of `ImpersonatorWrapper`;

 ## Configuration settings